the-drunk-coder/pykopond/README.md

 Forthermore, this library contains tools to parse this datatype directly to lilypond.

 The approach for the datatype is in some parts borrowed from the one you can find in HASKORE.
-It's based on fixed-point arithmetic, using python's 'Decimal' datatype.
+It has origninally been based on fixed-point decimal arithmethic (using python's "Decimal" type), but has been switched to simple integer artithmetic in the meantime, to improve performance.

 So far, i only implemented what i needed for some compositions, so there are still some things to do to make this a complete environment: